The grains and milling sector is the base for the entire food and agriculture industry in Africa

 Higher value products including breakfast cereals and pasta have found new consumers in the Continent driven by a young, fast growing young and urbanising population, offering the next growth frontier for processors.

-AFMASS Conferences & Expos is the best platform for the grains, milling and feed industry in Africa to source for solutions that improve efficiency in production, packaging and distribution; reduce costs of energy; improve efficiency of milling; and increase food safety and regulatory compliance for the industry.
+AFMASS Conferences & Expos is the best platform for the grains, milling and animal feed industry in Africa to source for solutions that improve efficiency in production, packaging and distribution; reduce costs of energy; improve efficiency of milling; and increase food safety and regulatory compliance for the industry.

 Across the Continent the grains, milling and feed sector is largely in the hands of thousands of family-owned business, with various levels of sophistication.
 A number of international grains industry majors including Kellogg’s, Nestle and Post Holdings and South African based Tiger Brands and Pioneer Foods are active in the major countries in the Continent.